3rd Foster House in Negros

 Goal: A new foster house to protect young girls who are victims of sexual violence on the island of Negros in order to help them rebuild their lives and find their place in society.

-Building on its experience and successes on the island of Panay, CAMELEON now wants to extend its support to more children in distress and reduce cases of child abuse at the regional level.
-This is why the association is planning the opening of a 3rd CAMELEON Reception Center to protect child victims of sexual violence on the island of Negros.
+Strengthened by its expertise and successes on Panay island, CAMELEON wishes to help more children in distress and reduce cases of child abuse at the regional level.
+That’s why our association has opened a third foster center, on May 21st 2019, in order to protect children victims of sexual violence on Negros island.

 Total budget of the project: 1,000,000 €